daattali/beautiful-jekyll/_drafts/understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 * **Download and deploy a Kubernetes OVA**: This will be the template Cluster-API will use to deploy kubernetes nodes on vSphere.
 I used the [OVAs provided by VMware](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=TCE-090) for Tanzu Community Edition where you can choose between ubuntu and photon.
 I downloaded ubuntu-2004-kube-v1.21.2+vmware.1-tkg.1-7832907791984498322.ova at the time of this writing.
 You then need to deploy the OVA to your vSphere environment and turn it into a template.
 * **Have a bootstrap machine**: Ensure you have a machine with [Docker ](https://docs.docker.com/engine/install/)and [kubectl ](https://kubernetes.io/docs/tasks/tools/)installed to make it more convenient.
 You can use a Linux VM for instance if you don't want to mess with your workstation.
+* **DHCP Service**: Your vSphere environment should be configured with a DHCP service in the primary VM Network for your workload Kubernetes clusters.
+* **SSH public key**: You should have an SSH key to put in the config file since this is the only way to connect into the nodes that are deployed.

 #### Step 1 - Install Kind on a bootstrap VM